CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 - Python dependencies are synchronized from `app/server/pyproject.toml`.
 - Frontend dependencies are installed from `app/client/package-lock.json` when it exists.

+## Database Migration Lifecycle

+- Install/update and every backend startup run the same synchronous Alembic coordinator before the application reports readiness.
+- Development migrations are generated and reviewed from `Base.metadata`; the application only applies checked-in revisions.
+- Production upgrades use the shared connection/transaction path, SQLite exclusive locking, and PostgreSQL advisory locking.
+Back up persistent data before deploying a release containing a schema migration.
+- The frozen backend packages `server/migrations` as immutable runtime data;
+  the database remains in the user data root.

 ## Desktop release layout

 The Windows release command freezes the backend with the pinned desktop